 This amino acid is commonly used in hospitals around the world as an antidote to paracetamol overdose.
 It is believed that NAC is used by the liver to produce more glutathione, known as the master antioxidant which swoops around the body to clear up free radicals.

 The breakdown of acetaldehyde will produce huge amounts of free radicals which glutathione will help clear up before too much damage is done.

-These medications can be purchased over the counter and are commonly used to treat allergic reactions by blocking the affects of histamine.
+These medications can be purchased over the counter and are commonly used to treat allergic reactions by blocking the effects of histamine.

 It is important to note that some antihistamines have a sedating effect and can make you sleepy.
 This is particularly important if you plan to drive or if you work with heavy machinery in which case you need to be cautious.
 It is advisable to speak to the pharmacist to check before taking antihistamines.